 It’s one of the most popular festivals of Hinduism, Diwali symbolizes the spiritual victory of light over darkness, good over evil and knowledge over ignorance.
-During the celebration, temples, homes, shops and office buildings are brightly illuminated.
+During the celebration, temples, homes, shops, and office buildings are brightly illuminated.
 This festival is as important to Hindus as the Christmas holiday is to Christians.

-What is done during the festival?
+What’s done during the festival?

 In the lead-up to Diwali, celebrants will prepare by cleaning, renovating, and decorating their homes and workplaces.
 During the climax, revelers adorn themselves in their finest clothes, illuminate the interior and exterior of their homes with oil lamps or candles, offer worship to Lakshmi, the goddess of prosperity and wealth, light fireworks, and partake in family feasts, where sweets and gifts are shared.